keyboard_arrow_up

 Voltage

-The measurement of the amount of force on a unit charge because of the surrounding charges.
+The measurement of electrical potential difference, indicating the force exerted on a unit charge due to surrounding electrical fields.

 Voltage Regulation